mccanne/zq/docs/language/README.md

 without having to define any upfront schemas
 &mdash; let alone a schema per table &mdash;
 thereby enabling easy-to-write queries over heterogenous pools of data.
-Writing a SQL query for the different record types here would require complicated table references, nested selects, and joins.
+Writing an equivlant SQL query for the different record types implied above would require complicated table references, nested selects, and multi-way joins.

 > NOTE that the SQL expression implementation is currently in prototype stage.
 > If you try it out, you may run into problems and we'd love your
 > feedback for where it breaks and how it can be improved.

-Here's a simple example query:
+## Directed-acyclic Flow Graphs

+While the examples above all illustrate a linear sequence of operations, Zed programs can include multiple data sources and splitting operations where multiple paths run in parallel and paths can be combined (in an undefined order), merged (in a defined order) by one or more sort keys, or joined using relational join logic.

+Generally speaking, a flowgraph defines a directed acyclic graph (DAG) composed of data sources and operator nodes.
+Here is an example:

+XXX change this example to a flowgraph

 ![Example Zed 1](images/example-zed.png)

 As is typical with pipelines, you can imagine the data flowing left-to-right through this chain of processing elements, such that the output of each element is the input to the next.
-The example above follows a common pattern seen in other query languages where the pipeline begins with a search and further processing is then performed on the isolated data.
-However, one of Zed's strengths is that searches and expressions can appear in any order in the pipeline.
+While Zed follows the common pattern seen in other query languages where the pipeline begins with a search and further processing is then performed on the isolated data, one of Zed's strengths is that searches and expressions can appear in any order in the pipeline.